GROUND LAMB, extremely versatile from the best pastured raised Heritage breeds in America — Three 1lb packs

-Ground Lamb Three 1lb packs Tunis
+Ground Lamb Three 1lb packs Dorset Horn or Tunis

 Raised by Ben and Grace Machin Tamarack Sheep Farm, Vermont

-Tunis lamb has tremendous marbling resulting in a more tender, exquisite and juicy meat
+Heritage lamb has tremendous marbling resulting in a more tender, exquisite and juicy meat